philschatz/css-polyfills.js/README.md

       content: '[' target-counter(attr(href), footnote) ']';
     }
-    // Place a number next to the actual footnote .footnote:before { content: counter(footnote) ': '; }
+    // Place a number next to the actual footnote .footnote::before { content: counter(footnote) ': '; }

     // Define a location where the footnotes will be collected .footnotes { content: pending(footnote-area); }

 ## Custom Extensions

-Additinoally, it may be useful to define custom functions that manipulate the DOM.
+Additionally, it may be useful to define custom functions that manipulate the DOM.
 For example, a sorted glossary at the end of a page can be described in CSS using `move-to: glossary;` and a custom function `x-sort` used in `content: x-sort(pending(glossary));`.

 # Development